hitaishin-17/ai-roadmap-workflow-converter/README.md

 **About Me**

-Hi, I’m @hitaishin-17 — a Product Manager with experience in:
+Hi, I’m Hitaishi N — a Product Manager with experience in:
 - AI automation & internal platforms
 - Cross-functional system design
 - Workflow thinking for dev + ops teams